-Our organization has been working with protected areas' administration and rangers since 2008.
+Our organization has been working with protected areas' administration and rangers of the Small Gobi area since 2008.

-The new training program will be organized all year round, using on-site, in-the-field and online training activities and knowledge assessments.
+The new training program our organization is currently working on will be organized all year round using on-site, in-the-field and online training activities and knowledge assessments.
 Our online training activities will help develop a social distance training program that will contribute to keep our scientific team and the park administration's team and rangers connected and involved in training activities all year round to improve rangers and community leaders' learning and understanding of the curriculum's topics as well as to adapt to lockdown situations (e.g. Covid-19 pandemic situation) or other emergency situation that could prevent our team to travel to the Gobi Desert.

 Our curriculum will be about ecology, Gobi wildlife and their ecosystem services, biodiversity conservation, threats affecting Gobi wildlife and their habitat, scientific methods, community-based conservation, environmental education and conservation tourism.
 On-site and in the field training activities will use a combination of traditional training activities, as well as inquiry-based and games-based activities.
 Knowledge assessments will be also regularly organized in order to follow-up the learning process of the trainees.

 We will also use the "training the future trainers" approach for protected areas' rangers as well as for other members of the local community trained.